What is topic modelling?

 Deep learning for topic modelling

-For example, one way deep learning can be used in topic modelling is to train a word embedding model on a large corpus of text.
+For example, one way deep learning can be used in topic modelling is to train a word embedding model on a large text corpus.
 This model can then be used to initialize the word vectors in an LDA or NMF model, which can improve the performance of the topic modelling algorithm.
 Another way deep learning can be used is to incorporate additional context information, such as the overall structure of the documents in the corpus or the relationships between words, into the topic modelling algorithm.
 This can help the algorithm better capture the underlying structure of the corpus and produce more accurate and interpretable topics.

 How to do topic modelling in Python